cseanburns/geo-titles/manuscript/title-manuscript.md

 and the Scimago Journal and Country Rank (2021) data.
 We limited our set of articles to the 61 journals ranked in the first quartile of the LIS category.
-We then conducted Scopus queries for each journal in this list and downloaded bibliographic data for articles published in these journals from 2018 to 2020.
+We conducted Scopus queries for each journal in this list and downloaded bibliographic data for articles published in these journals from 2018 to 2020.
-We retrieved 13,145 article records across the 61 journals.
+We retrieved 13145 article records across the 61 journals.
 For example, our Scopus query for the journal *International Journal of Information Management* was: